Table of Contents

 When a creditor comes to repossess your car, boat, or other property, do you know what to do?

 Creditors generally retain the right to repossess the property you acquire with a purchase money loan.
-The most common example is an auto loan.
 Keep in mind that the same applies to any property that is collateral for a loan.
 So, you borrow money to buy a car and the car secures the debt.
 If you stop paying, the lender can reclaim the property.
-It may choose to sue and get a judgment against you, but it’s not required as long as the repossession is peaceful.
+The lender may choose to sue and get a judgment against you, but it’s not required as long as the repossession doesn’t breach the peace.

 Here’s what you need to know about California repossession laws.